 People with the presence of ILI symptoms:

-When community transfer is evident, ideally all people showing ILI symptoms should be tested for COVID.
+When community transfer is evident, ideally all people showing any ILI symptoms of fever, sore throat, cough, body pain, fatigue, etc, especially with the loss of smell/taste (absent in Omicron), should be tested for COVID.
 However, the below categories of people must definitely be tested when showing likely COVID symptoms.

 - Had known or possible contact with a lab-confirmed COVID case